ncstate-sat/popover/README.md

 | yPosition     | 'above' \| 'center' \| 'below'  | 'center' |
 | overlapAnchor | boolean                         | true     |

+> Note: When the `xPosition` and `yPosition` are both `'center'`, `overlapAnchor` will have no effect.

-If you want to respond the events other than anchor clicks, you can disable the click handler and implement your own:
+If you want to respond to events other than anchor clicks, you can disable the click handler and implement your own:

 ```html